gerolori/fast-eat-kotlin/README.md

     Name and Surname are max 15 chars.
 Credit card number is 31 char max.

-### EP-03: ORDER: After ordering the menu appears in the user info page (and right after placing order).
+### EP-03: ORDER: After ordering the menu it appears in the user info page (and right after placing order).
    - Name
    - Status (delivering | delivered)
    - ETA (TA for already delivered orders)